MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 To build a CMake project, you have these choices:

 1. Select the target in the **Debug** dropdown and press **F5**, or click the **Run** (green triangle) button.
 The project automatically builds first, just like a Visual Studio solution.
 1. Right click on the CMakeLists.txt and select **Build** from the context menu.
-If you have multiple targets in your folder structure, you can choose to build all or only one specific target, or
+If you have multiple targets in your folder structure, you can choose to build all or only one specific target.
 1. From the main menu, select **Build | Build Solution** (**F7** or **Ctrl+Shift+B**).
 Make sure that a CMake target is already selected in the **Startup Item** dropdown in the **General** toolbar.

 ![CMake build menu command](media/cmake-build-menu.png "CMake build command menu")